 One thing was for sure: I would miss the linguistic prowess I’d built up at school.
 I know it’s not cool to be “good” at words, but while the other kids were sporting, I preferred to exercise my mind with literature, poetry, and writing.
 A lot of the books I had to go to the public library for, because we don’t have a big selection at school like they did in old movies.
 On top of that, all we have at school anyway is nonfiction and history books, and who likes those?

 “Mom,” I asked, suddenly worried it might affect the friendships I’d built with younger kids who weren’t old enough for the operation, “what about my friends?
-You know, the ones who haven’t had their birthday yet this year, or are a grade beneath me?
+You know, the ones who haven’t had their birthday yet, or are a grade beneath me?
 Can I still talk to them?”

 “What are they like?”
 I’d heard about the “happy places” from older kids in my class, but they couldn’t really tell me a lot about them other than that they were “fun”.
 From what I could deduce, they seemed like parks, but without the fun stuff like slides and playground equipment.
 I guess there’s something else there adults find fun.